Françoise Foning: Biography

 In 2002, Foning was elected the deputy mayor of Douala II, and began serving in the National Assembly that year.
 She focused on helping the young, building power lines, health centres, roads, schools, eliminating illness and organising funeral services.
 In June 2003, she was involved in the signing of a "partnership convention" to train Douala's "bendskin drivers" at professional driving schools.
 Foning was involved in a car accident a month later. which fractured both her legs on the Douala-Bafoussam road in Nomayos I in Cameroon's Centre region, and caused her to be flown to France for medical attention on the orders of Paul Biya.
 The accident meant she walked with a limp.
 She was named African manager of the year in 2004.
 In 2005, Foning was elected president of the World Association of Women Entrepreneurs, having been its vice-president since 1996.
 Later that year in October, she became the first black woman president of the NGO World Female Company Managers (WFCL).

 Foning lost her seat in the 2007 Cameroonian parliamentary election by securing 41 per cent of the vote over the winning candidate's who garnered 48 per cent of votes.
 Although she was accused of embezzling money from the municipal government, she was re-elected to the National Assembly in 2009.
 Foning left her role as president of the WFCL in 2012.
 She was the Association of Cameroonian Businesswomen's founding president, led the African Network for the Support for Female Entrepreneurship and consulted The World Bank, the African Development Bank and several international agencies.
 Foning took part in several international conferences and meetings, including the USA/Africa summit in Washington, D.C.
-She was also international vice-president of the Francophone Business Forum, permanent secretary Africa of the AGOA training center (African Growth Opportunity Act), and was president of the Chamber of Commerce's Industry Department.
+She was also international vice-president of the Francophone Business Forum, permanent secretary Africa of the AGOA training centre (African Growth Opportunity Act), and was president of the Chamber of Commerce's Industry Department.